ryanwentzel/ryanlwentzel.com/collections/_newsletter/2025-08-04-a-dispatch-amid-the-dog-days-of-summer.md

 - [**The Spy Who Came in from the Cold**](https://amzn.to/4lXdhXH) by John le Carré

 ---
-I have a few reflections and articles in the hopper and hope to publish them here in the near future.
-Stay tuned!

 This has been another issue of *The Weary Pilgrim*.
-Thanks for reading!
+As always, thanks for reading!